What do we do?

 Public meetings, and their agenda, are advertised well in advance.

-We are always happy to receive correspondence, questions or issues to be raised, our website has a comments facility governed by a Moderation policy, which requires you to register a named account and we operate a Facebook Page where routine issues are often flagged and comments can be made there with a Facebook account, or separately to us by email.
+We are always happy to receive correspondence by e-mail with questions or issues to be raised, our website has a comments facility governed by a Moderation policy, which requires you to register a named account and we operate a Facebook Page where routine issues are often flagged and comments can also be made there with a Facebook account, or separately to us by email.

 Due to the current pandemic all planned in-person meetings are cancelled until further notice.

 We are now holding meetings using Zoom, via internet/phone conference.